Read Vancity's spotlight on the South Island FarmHub here! The article is transcribed below.

 On the customer end, charity partner Our Place Society shared “The Farmbucks Program has enabled us to access more fresh, local produce.
 Helping local farmers is exciting and we love participating in local food security initiatives.
 Every day we feed 250 guests, 3 meals per day.
 They value and enjoy fresh and healthier foods.”

 With COVID, we have seen a shift in the way people think about food and the food system, focusing on economic resiliency and building a more robust local food system, and that’s been really what the SIFarmHub is all about.

 What is the SIFarmHub working on these days?

 Exciting initiatives, that’s for sure!
 We are now serving 4 school districts, 20 local charities, local restaurants and recently launched home delivery.
 This October we onboarded locally processed foods made by farmers and food processors in our region.
-This is allowing us to support our farmers in more ways and offer our customers a wider range of delicious and fresh product, including local free-range eggs, herb-infused vinegar, brie toppers, tomato sauce, dill pickles, fruit leathers and preserves.
+This is allowing us to support our farmers in more ways and offer our customers a wider range of delicious and fresh products, including local free-range eggs, herb-infused vinegar, brie toppers, tomato sauce, dill pickles, fruit leathers and preserves.
 School teachers and local chefs have thoroughly enjoyed shopping from the SIFarmHub to incorporate our seasonal and regional product into their foods and culinary programs, thus, strengthening food literacy skills.
 When you purchase through the SI FarmHub you’ll see produce that is in season, curated regional produce boxes and new weekly features on the storefront.
 Join us in the experience of eating local all year round and supporting our incredible regional farmers!